johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If this policy is enabled or not configured, the User-Agent GREASE algorithm from the specification will be used.
 If the policy is disabled, the prior User-Agent GREASE algorithm will be used.

-This policy will be removed in release 133.
-This policy is deprecated as the updated GREASE algorithm has been on by default since Microsoft Edge version 102.
+This policy will be obsolete after version 133 because the updated GREASE algorithm has been on by default since Microsoft Edge version 102.

   #### Supported features: